ttkorhonen/myDocument/docs/mrfioc2/evr-usage.md

 (devsup-mappingram)=
 ### Event Mapping Ram

 The [Event Mapping Ram](event-receiver.md#event-decoding) is a table used to define the actions to be taken by an EVR when it receives a particular event code number.
-The mapping it defines is a many-to-many relations.
-One event can cause several actions, and one action can be caused by several events.
+The mapping it defines is a many-to-many relation; one event can cause several actions, and one action can be caused by several events.

 The actions which can be taken can be grouped into two categories: